abdulcybort/prorecon/README.md

 SOFTWARE.
 📞 Support & Contact
 Getting Help
-Issues: GitHub Issues

-Discussions: GitHub Discussions
+GitHub Issues: Report bugs or request features

+GitHub Discussions: Join the community discussion

-Documentation: This README and included guides
+Documentation: This README serves as comprehensive documentation

 Reporting Bugs
-When reporting bugs, please include:
+When reporting bugs, please include the following information:

-Python version

-Operating system (Kali/Termux/Other)
+Python Version: python3 --version or python --version

+Operating System: Kali Linux, Termux (Android), Ubuntu, etc.

-Complete error message
+Complete Error Message: Copy-paste the full error traceback

-Steps to reproduce
+Steps to Reproduce: Exact commands and inputs used

-Expected vs actual behavior
+Expected vs Actual Behavior: What you expected vs what happened

 📈 Roadmap
-Planned Features
+🚀 Planned Features
-Additional API integrations (Censys, Hunter.io, etc.)
+Additional API Integrations: Censys, Hunter.io, BuiltWith, etc.

-Parallel API query execution
+Parallel Execution: Multi-threaded API queries for faster results

-Multiple export formats (CSV, HTML, PDF reports)

-Web-based GUI interface

-Automated reporting with templates
+Export Formats: CSV, HTML, PDF reports with templates

-Result caching mechanism
+Web Interface: Browser-based GUI for easier usage

+Automated Reporting: Generate professional PDF reports

+Result Caching: Local database to avoid duplicate API calls

-Proxy and Tor support
+Proxy Support: Rotating proxies and Tor integration

-Custom module system
+Custom Modules: Plugin system for user-created modules

-Scheduled scans

-Integration with other tools
+Scheduled Scans: Automated periodic reconnaissance

+Tool Integration: Export to Burp Suite, Nmap, etc.

-Version History
+📋 Version History
 v1.0.0 (Current) - Initial release with core functionality

+v1.1.0 (Planned) - Performance improvements and bug fixes

+v1.2.0 (Planned) - Additional API integrations

+v2.0.0 (Future) - Major rewrite with advanced features

 🌟 Support the Project
-If you find ReconMaster useful:
+If you find ReconMaster useful for your bug bounty hunting or security research:

-⭐ Star this repository on GitHub
+⭐ Star the Repository
+Give the project a star on GitHub to show your support and help others discover it.

-🐛 Report bugs and suggest features
+🐛 Report Issues
+Found a bug?
+Have a feature request?
+Open an issue on GitHub.

-🤝 Contribute code improvements
+🤝 Contribute
+Submit pull requests with improvements

+Add new API integrations

+Improve documentation

+Share your use cases

-📢 Share with the security community
+📢 Spread the Word

-📝 Write about your experience using it
+Share on social media (Twitter, LinkedIn, Reddit)

+Mention in bug bounty communities

+Write blog posts or tutorials

+Include in your security toolkit lists

+☕ Support the Developer
+Follow on GitHub for updates

+Connect on professional networks

+Share feedback and suggestions

 <div align="center">
 Made with ❤️ by Abdulbasid Yakubu | cy30rt